civican/legisinfo/44-1/bills/C-293/bill_text.md

 ## Summary

-This enactment enacts the `Pandemic Prevention and Preparedness Act` to require the Minister of Health to establish an advisory committee to review the response to the COVID-19 pandemic in Canada in order to reduce the risks associated with future pandemics and inform a pandemic prevention and preparedness plan.

-It also requires the Minister of Health to establish, in consultation with other ministers, a pandemic prevention and preparedness plan, which is to include information provided by those ministers.
+This enactment enacts the `Pandemic Prevention and Preparedness Act` to require the Minister of Health to establish, in consultation with other ministers, a pandemic prevention and preparedness plan, which is to include information provided by those ministers.

-Finally, it amends the `Department of Health Act` to provide that the Minister of Health must appoint a national pandemic prevention and preparedness coordinator from among the officials of the Public Health Agency of Canada to coordinate the activities under the `Pandemic Prevention and Preparedness Act`.
+It also amends the `Department of Health Act` to provide that the Minister of Health must appoint a national pandemic prevention and preparedness coordinator from among the officials of the Public Health Agency of Canada to coordinate the activities under the `Pandemic Prevention and Preparedness Act`.

 Whereas the costs of prevention and preparedness measures are insignificant in comparison to the human and economic costs of a pandemic;